dsh2dsh/miniflux/README.md

 This project is an opinionated fork of Miniflux.

+## Breaking changes!!!

+* The database migration will make your database incompatible with the upstream.

 ## Changes from [upstream](https://github.com/miniflux/v2):

 * Google Reader API applies user's `Entry sorting` as default sort direction.